seba2550/computational-violist/_includes/aboutme.md

-I am an incoming graduate student in the Biological and Medical Informatics Ph.D. program at the University of California, San Francisco.
+I am an incoming graduate student in the Biological and Medical Informatics Ph.D. program at UCSF.

 ### Research Interests:
   * Multi-omics Approaches